MONTY – HISTORY & DESCRIPTION:

 Road trailer, recent new bearings.

 A most attractive and practical period launch beautifully presented and restored to original specification.
 Ideal for lazy days pottering afloat, family picnics and fishing trips.
-Superb on the River Thames, Stratford Avon or Norfolk Broads.
+Superb on the River Thames, Stratford Avon or Norfolk Broads or estuary use.
 A rare opportunity to find an open launch of this type easily pulled by a family car and garage stored during the Winter.

 VIEWING: Through CLASSIC YACHT BROKERAGE